From palaces to parks, the lively UK capital has a plethora of things to do. Get under the skin of London with these top 10 places to visit.

 5. Travel through centuries in the British Museum

-Hidden in the backstreets behind New Oxford Street and Tottenham Court Road is the British Museum, a vast edifice which looks like a Greek temple and houses the Rosetta Stone, the controversial Elgin Marbles, the Anglo-Saxon Sutton Hoo ship-burial, numerous Egyptian Mummies, alongside about eight million other artefacts.
+Hidden in the backstreets behind New Oxford Street and Tottenham Court Road is the British Museum, a vast edifice that looks like a Greek temple and houses the Rosetta Stone, the controversial Elgin Marbles, the Anglo-Saxon Sutton Hoo ship-burial, numerous Egyptian Mummies, alongside about eight million other artifacts.

 There are lots of fascinating smaller museums in London, too.
-See where 19th-century surgeons could slice off a leg within a minute – and without anaesthetic – at the Old Operating Theatre near London Bridge.
+See where 19th-century surgeons could slice off a leg within a minute – and without anesthetic – at the Old Operating Theatre near London Bridge.
 Head to the Freud Museum – which was once the physiologist’s home in Hampstead – and ponder your relationship with your mother as you view Sigmund Freud’s writing desk and the famous Berggasse psychoanalytic couch.

-6. Take a cable car to explore time, space and the sea in Greenwich
+6. Explore time, space, and the sea in Royal Greenwich

 8. Hang out with the hipsters in Hoxton and Shoreditch

-Hoxton and Shoreditch, just north of the city in London’s East End, are rough, gritty and where you’ll find the coolest bars, nightclubs, restaurants, independent shops and galleries in London.
-Head for Hoxton Square and walk outwards.
+Hoxton and Shoreditch, just a stone’s throw from the City in London’s East End, is where you’ll find the coolest bars, nightclubs, restaurants, independent shops, and galleries in London.
+Head for Hoxton Square and wander around.
+You’ll soon find something to grab your interest.
 Brick Lane Market and Old Spitalfields Market are in the area.
-For the latest information about what’s on, see London’s listing guide TimeOut.
-On a Sunday morning treat yourself (or your hangover) to a traditional full English breakfast of egg, bacon, sausage, tomatoes, beans in a cosy café, before buying armfuls of flowers at Columbia Road flower market in Bethnal Green.
+For the latest what’s on, see London’s listing guide TimeOut.

 9. Take tea at the Ritz

-Take a tour around the ornate Gothic Palace of Westminster – this is the Houses of Parliament, where the House of Commons and the House of Lords meet.
-When Parliament is sitting, you can watch Members of Parliament (MPs) debating current issues or proposed laws in the House of Commons; Prime Minister’s Question Time is the liveliest – you’ll have to queue for tickets.
-Take a photo of Big Ben, although it’s the bell inside the Elizabeth Tower that’s actually called Big Ben.
+Along the banks of the Thames, you’ll find Westminster, one of the most influential neighborhoods in London!
+Take a tour around the ornate Palace of Westminster – otherwise known as the Houses of Parliament.
+Inside is where the House of Commons and the House of Lords meet.
+When Parliament is sitting, you can watch debates in the House of Commons.
+The weekly Prime Minister’s Questions is the liveliest session.
+However, you’ll have to queue for tickets.